tube0013/tube_gateways/README.md

 ## Getting up and Running
 *For EFR32 Gateways see specific insturctions for config file* https://github.com/tube0013/tube_gateways/tree/main/tube_zb_gw_efr32

+*Auto Discovery for EFR32 Gatways is currently broken in HA, Please ignore the discovered device and set up manually*

 1. Connect the gateway to a ethernet cable which has access you your local network.
 2. Power on the gateway with a micro usb cable and power supply.
 The link lights on the ethernet port will start blinking as it tries to negotiate a connection with your home network router.
 3. Determine the device's ip address